Five Key Theories In Psychology To Know When Choosing A Therapist

 Humanistic theories are often focused more on an individual's current emotions than on past experiences that may be influencing their behavior and feelings.
 In humanistic psychology therapy, the client guides the therapy session while taking responsibility for their actions and emotions.

 Humanistic therapy may work well for people with depression, panic disorders, schizophrenia, addiction, marital or relationship problems, and anxiety.
-It may also empower individuals experiencing low self-worth or lack of purpose to take control of their lives.
+It may also empower individuals experiencing low self-worth or lack of purpose to take control of their lives and improve their self-esteem.

-Critics of this theory may suggest that the humanistic approach is too idealistic or naive.
+Critics of humanist theories may suggest that this approach is too idealistic or naive.
 Critics may also indicate that by not examining the past, humanistic theory enables destructive behavioral patterns.

 The cognitive theory asserts that human behaviors are influenced by how we think.
 Cognitive theory became popular in the 1970s when computers began to be developed.
 The cognitive theory examines how humans process and categorize information and how that information may impact behavior.

 The primary criticism of the cognitive theory is that it is too narrow.
-Because cognitive theories only focuses on individuals' internal processes, they may fail to account for social or genetic factors that could influence moral development and behavior.
+Because cognitive theories only focus on individuals' mental processes, they may fail to account for social or genetic factors that could influence human development and behavior.
 Additionally, empirical research is limited, because the results of cognitive theory can be difficult to observe and measure.

 The biological theory suggests that genes, DNA, and hereditary factors significantly influence human behavior.
 In biological theory, it's assumed that most behaviors are inherited and shaped by a biological adaptation to one's external environment.
 The biological theory was developed based on research done by biologist and scientist Charles Darwin.
 The evolution theory of Charles Darwin became the basis of evolutionary psychologists in explaining humans’ relationship with their environment.